64kramsystem/personal_notes/topics/rust.md

 // threads must be joined
 ```

-Note that `Arc<Mutex<T>>` can be cloned and move around, but must be extremely careful, because it's very easy to deadlock.
+Note that `Arc<Mutex<T>>` can be cloned and moved around, but must be extremely careful, because it's very easy to deadlock.

 The ownership of an instance in a mutex can be released, if there are no other threads holding the lock: `mutex_instance.into_inner().unwrap()`.